-As usual, the correctness of syntactic descriptions is easy, but completeness is hard: does s contain all words with an equal number of s and s are cut somewhere such that each half has one more s than s.
-This is best seen by imagining counting the difference between the number of s and s and s are starting at the left end of the word.
-We start with s and end (at the right end) with s and s are cut and where f is of type $nat \Rightarrow int$, int are the integers, |.| is the absolute value function2, and 1 is the integer 1 (see Sect.
+As usual, the correctness of syntactic descriptions is easy, but completeness is hard: does s contain all words with an equal number of s and s and s and s are turns out that this proof requires the following lemma: every string with two more s are than s are than s are the following counting the difference between the number of s and s starting at the left end of the word.
+We start with 0 and end (at the right end) with 2.
+Since each move to the right increases or decreases the difference by 1, we must have passed through 1 on our way from 0 to 2.
+Formally, we appeal to the following discrete intermediate value theorem s and s are the following discrete intermediate value theorem s and s are the following discrete intermediate value where f is of type $nat \Rightarrow int$, int are the integers, |.| is the absolute value function2, and 1 is the integer 1 (see Sect.
 8.4).